THE FORBIDDEN ALLOWED AND PRACTICES NOW UNNECESSARY

 Still, both body and soul were only temporarily cleansed.
 This is why Christ came (Heb.9:9-14).
 He became the priest (Heb.2:17) and the atoning sacrifice (Heb.7:23-28).
 The rules of worship taught the Israelites the concepts of purity, obedience, and self-discipline and were analogies or symbols (prophetic acts) of things to come.
 For instance, pork, considered ceremonially unclean in the Old Testament, is symbolic of Gentiles, also considered unclean.
 Both are "made clean" by Christ in the New Testament.
 (Acts 10:9-28).

-There is no longer a scapegoat upon which sins were placed then which was released on our behalf because Jesus became the sacrificial Lamb.
-The sins being carried by the scapegoat were only temporarily forgiven.
+There is no longer a scapegoat upon which sins were placed back in Old Testament times.
+When Jesus became the sacrificial Lamb, the scapegoat was eliminated.
+The sins being carried by the scapegoat had been only temporarily forgiven.
 Jesus forgives sins permanently.

 As to the commandment of sacrificing on an altar, we no longer practice that commandment because Jesus became our sacrificial Lamb.
 He also became our High Priest.
 (Hebrews 3:1, 4:14-15, Heb.
 5:1-10, Heb.
 10:16-18))